- 4 ft. level

 Mark bricks for cutting.
 Hold the brick in position and eyeball down to the stone below to sketch the line with a permanent marker.

+With your rented masonry saw use a wet-cutting diamond blade to cut the border bricks.
 Saw along the line with a water-cooled masonry saw.
 Set the brick on the sliding bed and slowly push it forward while you guide the blade along the line.
+The edge bricks don’t have to fit perfectly.
+You can plant ground cover in the large gaps to give your DIY patio a more natural look.

 Chip the cut edge of the brick with a brick hammer so it blends with the rough edges of the used brick.